Overnight parking, Washington Square Park drinking ordinances approved by Park and Rec. Committee

 The committee also gave its approval to an ordinance that would prohibit alcohol consumption in Washington Square Park.

-Bartz told the committee that support for an ordinance doing so has seen support on social media.
+Bartz told the committee an ordinance doing so has seen support on social media.

 During discussion, it was noted that although an ordinance prohibiting drinking in Washington Square Park would likely lead to alcohol consumption occurring elsewhere, it would not take place where children may be present, since those who engage in such activites would be forced to relocate.